jholleran/calvingcamerareviews/products/ip-bullet-calving-camera-system.md

 ###Connection Diagram
 Bellow is a connection diagram how the system is setup and connected together.
-Here we have two IP bullet cameras connected to, and powered by, a POE switch using ethernet cables.
-The POE switch is also connected to, and powers, a directional antenna.
-It uses POE switch with multiple post to simpifly the system so that the cameras and directional antenna will not need a separate power source.
+Here we have two IP bullet cameras connected to, and powered by, a POE connector using ethernet cables.
+The POE connector is also connected to, and powers, a directional antenna.
+It uses POE connector with multiple post to simpifly the system so that the cameras and directional antenna will not need a separate power source.
 The directional antenna will make a Wi-Fi connection to the other directional antenna.
 These antennas will need a clear line of sight to maximise there range and connection quality.
 The maximum range of this is system 5km.
-The directional antenna, at the house or office, is powered by another POE switch and is connected to a router with ethernet cables.
+The directional antenna, at the house or office, is powered by another POE connector and is connected to a router with ethernet cables.
 From there, a Laptop or PC can connect to the router which will all it to connect to the IP cameras and view the video remotely.

 <figure>
   <img src="{{site.baseurl}}/img/connection-diagrams/bullet-ip-camera-antenna-connection-diagram.png" alt="Calving Camera System with IP Bullet Cameras">